duoduobingbing/gelf-logging4j/.github/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of [The MIT License (MIT)] (http://opensource.org/licenses/MIT).
+By contributing your code, you agree to license your contribution under the terms of [The MIT License (MIT)](http://opensource.org/licenses/MIT).

 All files are released with the MIT license.